silvershop/silvershop-core/docs/en/FAQ.md

 Please refer to the requirements found at [ss-shop.org](http://ss-shop.org)

+### How to customise forms - checkout, add product, cart, etc

+If the form has been built well, it should have extension hooks that allow you to make adjustments by writing your own Extension class.

 ### How do I customise the country field? - change country list, remove field completely, set default

 see the [customising docs](Customising#CountryFeild)